wildmolasses/prysm/docs/SHARDING.md

 A basic, end-to-end example of the system is as follows:

-1.  _**User deposits 32 ETH into a Validator Registration Contract on the main chain:**_ the beacon chain listens for the logs in the main chain to queue that validator into the beacon chain chain's main event loop
+1.  _**User deposits 32 ETH into a Validator Registration Contract on the main chain:**_ the beacon chain listens for the logs in the main chain to queue that validator into the beacon chain's main event loop

 2.  _**Registered validator begins PoS process to propose blocks:**_ the PoS validator has the resposibility to participate in the addition of new blocks to the beacon chain